Processing math: 100%

 Lemma

-Let $A\in \mathbb{Z}^{n\times n}$ with $\text{det } A \neq 0$.
-Then there exists a unique matriks $B\in \mathbb{Q}^{n\times n}$ such that $AB=BA=(\text{det } A) I$, and moreover $B$ has integer entries.
+Let A\in \mathbb{Z}^{n\times n} with \text{det } A \neq 0.
+Then there exists a unique matriks B\in \mathbb{Q}^{n\times n} such that AB=BA=(\text{det } A) I, and moreover B has integer entries.

 Proof:

-Suppose that $A=(a_{ij})$, where $a_{ij}\in \mathbb{Z}$.
-Let $C_{ij}$ denotes the $(i,j)$ cofactor of $A$, that is $C_{ij}=(-1)^{i+j}M_{ij}$ where $M_{ij}$ is the determinant of the $(n-1) \times (n-1)$ matrix obtained by deleting the $i$-th row and $j$-th column of $A$.
-Since $A$ has integers entries, $M_{ij}$ is the determinant of a matrix with integers entries, thus $M_{ij}$ is also an integer for all $i,j \in \{1,2,\cdots,n\}$.
-So we have $C_{ij} \in \mathbb{Z}$ for all $i,j\in\{1,2,\cdots,n\}$.
+Suppose that A=(a_{ij}), where a_{ij}\in \mathbb{Z}.
+Let C_{ij} denotes the (i,j) cofactor of A, that is C_{ij}=(-1)^{i+j}M_{ij} where M_{ij} is the determinant of the (n-1) \times (n-1) matrix obtained by deleting the i-th row and j-th column of A. Since A has integers entries, M_{ij} is the determinant of a matrix with integers entries, thus M_{ij} is also an integer for all i,j \in \{1,2,\cdots,n\}.
+So we have C_{ij} \in \mathbb{Z} for all i,j\in\{1,2,\cdots,n\}.

-Define the matrix $C=(C_{ij})$, that is the $ij$-th entry of $C$ is $C_{ij}$, and let $B=C^{T}$.
-Since all $C_{ij}$ are integers, we conclude that $B$ has integer entries.
+Define the matrix C=(C_{ij}), that is the ij-th entry of C is C_{ij}, and let B=C^{T}.
+Since all C_{ij} are integers, we conclude that B has integer entries.

-Next we try to compute $AB$.
-Denote the $ij$-th entry of $AB$ by $z_{ij}$, therefore by the rule of multiplication of matrix we have
+Next we try to compute AB.
+Denote the ij-th entry of AB by z_{ij}, therefore by the rule of multiplication of matrix we have

-If $i=j$ then by cofactor expansion for determinant of $A$ we have
+If i=j then by cofactor expansion for determinant of A we have

-\[z_{ii}=\sum_{k=1}^n a_{ik} C_{ik}= \text{det } A\]
+z_{ii}=\sum_{k=1}^n a_{ik} C_{ik}= \text{det } A

-If $i\neq j$, consider the matrix
+If i\neq j, consider the matrix

-\[A_{ij}=\left(\begin{array}{ccccc} a_{11} &a_{12} &\cdots &\cdots &a_{1n}\\ \vdots &\vdots &\vdots &\vdots &\vdots \\ a_{i1} &a_{i2} &\cdots &\cdots &a_{in} \\ \vdots &\vdots &\vdots &\vdots &\vdots \\ a_{i1} &a_{i2} &\cdots &\cdots &a_{in} \\ \vdots &\vdots &\vdots &\vdots &\vdots \\ a_{n1} &a_{n2} &\cdots &\cdots &a_{nn}\end{array}\right)\]
+A_{ij}=\left(\begin{array}{ccccc} a_{11} &a_{12} &\cdots &\cdots &a_{1n}\\ \vdots &\vdots &\vdots &\vdots &\vdots \\ a_{i1} &a_{i2} &\cdots &\cdots &a_{in} \\ \vdots &\vdots &\vdots &\vdots &\vdots \\ a_{i1} &a_{i2} &\cdots &\cdots &a_{in} \\ \vdots &\vdots &\vdots &\vdots &\vdots \\ a_{n1} &a_{n2} &\cdots &\cdots &a_{nn}\end{array}\right)

-here is the explanation of the above matrix, the two identical rows are the $i$-th row and the $j$-th row, and since we have these two identical rows, the determinant of this new matrix is zero.
-Also we have $C_{jk}(A_{ij})=C_{jk}$, that is the cofactor of $A_{ij}$ amongst $j$-th row is the same as the cofactor of $A$ amongst $j$-th row.
-Using these facts and cofactor expansion, for $i\neq j$ we have
+here is the explanation of the above matrix, the two identical rows are the i-th row and the j-th row, and since we have these two identical rows, the determinant of this new matrix is zero.
+Also we have C_{jk}(A_{ij})=C_{jk}, that is the cofactor of A_{ij} amongst j-th row is the same as the cofactor of A amongst j-th row.
+Using these facts and cofactor expansion, for i\neq j we have

-\[0=\text{det }(A_{ij})=\sum_{k=1}^n a_{ik} C_{jk}(A_{ij})=\sum_{k=1}^n a_{ik} C_{jk}=z_{ij}\]
+0=\text{det }(A_{ij})=\sum_{k=1}^n a_{ik} C_{jk}(A_{ij})=\sum_{k=1}^n a_{ik} C_{jk}=z_{ij}

 We conclude that

-\[z_{ij} = \left\{ \begin{array}\text{det } A & i= j \\ 0 & i\neq j \end{array}\right.\]
+z_{ij} = \left\{ \begin{array}\text{det } A & i= j \\ 0 & i\neq j \end{array}\right.

-and we have managed to prove that $AB=(\text{det } A) I$, where $B$ has integer entries.
-Now, since $\text{det } (A) \neq 0$ the inverse matrix $A^{-1}$ exists, thus
+and we have managed to prove that AB=(\text{det } A) I, where B has integer entries.
+Now, since \text{det } (A) \neq 0 the inverse matrix A^{-1} exists, thus

-\[\begin{align*}AB=(\text{det } A) I &\Rightarrow ABA= (\text{det } A)IA=A (\text{det } A) \\ &\Rightarrow A^{-1}A(BA)=A^{-1}A(\text{det } A) \end{align*}\]
+\begin{align*}AB=(\text{det } A) I &\Rightarrow ABA= (\text{det } A)IA=A (\text{det } A) \\ &\Rightarrow A^{-1}A(BA)=A^{-1}A(\text{det } A) \end{align*}

-so that we have $BA=(\text{det } A) I$ as well.
-It remains to prove that $B$ is unique.
+so that we have BA=(\text{det } A) I as well.
+It remains to prove that B is unique.

-Suppose there exists $B_1\neq B$ such that $AB_1 = B_1A= (\text{det } A) I$.
-Therefore \[AB_1 = (\text{det } A) I = AB\]
+Suppose there exists B_1\neq B such that AB_1 = B_1A= (\text{det } A) I. Therefore AB_1 = (\text{det } A) I = AB

-multiplying both sides by $A^{-1}$ we have $B_1=B$, a contradiction, thus $B$ is unique and we are done.
+multiplying both sides by A^{-1} we have B_1=B, a contradiction, thus B is unique and we are done.

 One Corollary that follows from this lemma is:

-The inverse of the integer matrix with determinant equals $+1$ or $-1$ is again the integer matrix.
+The inverse of the integer matrix with determinant equals +1 or -1 is again the integer matrix.

 [sometimes we just forgot we have this fact]